✅ [UK] Signup+ integration checklist

 To create a Signup+ payment, you first need to create an age-verified payment.
 Then, you call the Signup+ API to get the info that you need to sign them up to your service automatically.
 Finally, for customers that don't pass your internal KYC checks, you must enable refunds.

-• Filters out and automatically refunds payments from joint and business accounts, which Signup+ does not support
+We strongly recommend using pre-settlement verification for new Signup+ payments.
+This feature filters out and automatically refunds payments from joint and business accounts, which Signup+ does not support.

 🚧